brainstormforce/custom-links-wp-toolbar/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. In the network admin, a new menu will be added - Custom Links in WP Toolbar which will take you to plugin's page
+3. A new menu item will be added - Custom Links under settings which will take you to plugin's page
-4. You can add your custom code there.
+4. You can a new custom shortcut menu there.

 == Screenshots ==